Triggers are alive and well for everyone! They are part of our memory, there to guide us and sometimes protect us.

 The best way to use the anger hot button is to understand it.
 Again, your powers of observation, eliciting information and tuning in with your intuition are important at this point.

-This is the “What’s In It For Me?” piece of persuading.
+This is the “What’s In It For Me?” piece of persuading – aka – WIIFM

-It is about the fear of not having enough or ending up alone, lonely or isolated.
-They believe that unless they have it all, no one will want them.
-They are so desperate for approval, for attention, for acceptance that they will go to great lengths to get it, and that might mean becoming greedy in the process.
+It is about fear of the lack, of not having enough or ending up alone, lonely or isolated.
+So, they believe that unless they have it all no one will want them.
+They are so desperate for approval, for attention, for acceptance that they will go to great lengths to get it – and that might mean becoming greedy in the process.

 Find out what your potential client is lacking.
 Use your best communication and observation skills to discover what is missing for them.